-However, while they are both good, one is undoubtedly better than the other.
+However, while both NordVPN and PureVPN are good, one is undoubtedly better than the other.

-By the end, you will be able to tell which service is better right away, for your needs, not the needs of someone else.
+By the end, you will be able to tell which of PureVPN and NordVPN is better right away for your individual needs, not the needs of someone else.

 But, if you cannot wait, you can skip to the results of the comparison right now.

 The first thing we would talk about when comparing NordVPN vs PureVPN is the logging policy of these two services, and we will start with NordVPN.

 As one of the most reputable services in the industry, NordVPN has a stringent no-logging policy.
-It does NOT log or process your browsing data.
+It does NOT retain user logs or process your browsing data.

-The only information that does get collected is the data you provide during the registration process.
+The only information that does get collected is the minimal amount of data you provide during the registration process.
 This is the necessary minimum that NordVPN requires for delivering its services, and that is all that it collects.

 NordVPN has always been known for its privacy-friendly ways, and this remains the case today.
 Unfortunately, that is not the case with PureVPN.

-The controversies came from late 2017 when the FBI managed to identify an individual accused of online harassment.
-The problem is that the user was identified, even though they were using PureVPN.
+The controversies came in late 2017 when the FBI managed to identify an individual accused of online harassment.
+The problem is that the user was identified even though they were using PureVPN.

 The authorities managed to match the real IP address of the user to the one used in the crime, thus identifying the user.

-Meanwhile, NordVPN remains as private and as reliable as ever and although they suffered a server breach has made numerous changes to shore up its security and guarantee the privacy of their users.
+Meanwhile, NordVPN remains as private and as reliable as ever, and although it suffered a server breach, has made numerous changes to shore up its security and guarantee the privacy of their users.
 So we give this point to Nord VPN.

 30-day money back guarantee

-When it comes to NordVPN, specifically, the service offers blazing-fast download speed across all its VPN servers that are perfect for using all the big streaming platforms.
+When it comes to NordVPN, specifically, the service offers a blazing-fast download speed across all its VPN servers that are perfect for using all the big streaming platforms.

-With it, you can stream any content on some of the most popular streaming websites, even though they are geo-restricted or censored in your country.
+With it, you can stream any content on almost all of the most popular streaming websites, even if they are geo-restricted or censored in your country.

 Best of all, you can stream high-quality videos without buffering or other interruptions.

-The service covers 180 locations in 140 countries, totalling over 2,000 servers.
+The service covers 78+ countries and offers more than 6,500 servers.
 However, we found only the servers closest to your physical location are good enough for fast streaming.

-As you move away from your location, the speeds are getting slower.
+As you move away from your location, the PureVPN speeds get slower.
 This is, of course, not surprising.
 Physical distance is a huge factor when it comes to the speeds that you can achieve.

 While NordVPN is undoubtedly the faster of the two services and unblocks almost every popular streaming service, PureVPN does compete on services it can access.

-PureVPN struggled a little more when streaming services at a distance, but due to them being able to access a couple of more rare streaming service we're declaring this head-to-head a draw!
+PureVPN struggled a little more when streaming services at a distance, but due to them being able to access a couple of rarer streaming services, we’re declaring this PureVPN NordVPN head-to-head a draw!